Matthew Titone

 Matthew J. Titone (born January 24, 1961) is an American politician and lawyer from Staten Island, New York.
 A Democrat, he served as a member of the New York State Assembly from the 61st District, on Staten Island's North Shore from April 1, 2007 to January 1, 2019.
 Titone currently serves as a surrogate court judge of Richmond County.
+He was the second openly gay man to be elected to the State Assembly.

 Early life, education, career

 Titone was born on Staten Island, the son of Vito J. Titone, a former judge of the New York State Court of Appeals.
 Titone was raised in the Grymes Hill and West Brighton neighborhoods.
 He went on to attend St. John's University School of Law, while working full-time as a law clerk for the late John S. Zachary.

 After being admitted to the New York State Bar Association in 1992, Titone worked pro bono for the Staten Island AIDS Task Force and Project Hospitality.
 In 1993, he joined the Wall Street law firm of Morgan, Melhuish, Monahan, Arvidson, Abrutyn & Lisowski, where he was a senior trial associate and managed the firm's labor law litigation department.
 In 1998, he established a private law practice on Staten Island.

 Titone garnered national attention when he took on the New York State adoption industry representing a family who adopted a baby boy.
 The family was never informed by the adoption agency that the child was born with the AIDS virus and resulted in the child being untreated for his illness for eleven years after the adoption was completed.
 Not only did Titone provide legal support and guidance for the family, he also helped the young man establish the Justin LiGreci HIV/AIDS Foundation for Children and Teens, a not for profit organization that provides educational services to the youth of Staten Island and New York metropolitan area.